capacitor-community/admob/README.md

 ### Initialize for @ionic/angular

-Open our Ionic app **app.component.ts** file and add this folloing code.
+Open our Ionic app **app.component.ts** file and add this following code.

 ```ts
 import { Plugins } from '@capacitor/core';